vincenthphung/direct-rep/journals/aaryan_mittal.md

 1. Authentication is working with signup, login and logout.

-2. Kim's React issue is solved.
+2. React server issue is solved.